So you want to start or grow a business?

 And a great idea is a good start, but if you don’t have the right tools to launch and grow your startup, you’re going to have a bad time.

 Using the right tools can mean the difference between getting stuff done and just staring at screens.

-The goal here is to build and grow a business efficiently…So what are these tools exactly?
+The goal here is to build and grow an online business efficiently…So what are these tools exactly?

 What are Startup Tools?

 Startup tools are tools created to help run startups (and yes, traditional businesses can use them too).